Am I overweight? Calculate your body mass index

 - If you have a BMI of 25 and above, you’re classed as overweight.
 If you have a BMI of 30 and above, you’re classed as living with obesity.

-- If you have a BMI of 30 and above and relevant weight-related health conditions, you may be eligible for Oviva, an NHS-approved weight management service.
+- If you have a BMI of 30 and above and relevant weight-related health conditions, you may be eligible for Oviva, an NHS-funded weight management service.

 How do I know if I’m overweight?